cjacker/opensource-toolchain-esp32/README.md

 # SDK

 ESP-IDF, the *Espressif Iot Development Framework* is the official standard SDK for ESP32 series.
-There are a lot of development frameworks for ESP32, I will focus on esp-idf in this tutorial.
+There are also a lot of thirdparty SDKs for different languagesd suchas micropython, luatos, etc, they all build upon ESP-IDF. you should learn ESP-IDF first.

 ## get ESP-IDF